-Plagiarism: papers will be run through the Turnitin software.
+➤ Plagiarism: papers will be run through the SafeAssign software.
 We will be using a threshold of 20% similarity to published work as our criterion for a satisfactory submission.

-Late or unsatisfactory work: For satisfactory completion, written work must be submitted on time, below 20% similarity to published work, and deemed satisfactory by the supervising faculty member.
+Late or unsatisfactory work: For satisfactory completion, written work must be submitted on time and deemed satisfactory by the supervising faculty member.

-Late submissions (after the due date but before the end of the rotation) above 20% similarity will result in a grade of Fail.
+Late submissions (after the due date but before the end of the rotation) above 20% similarity (if flagged by SafeAssign and confirmed by the preceptor) will result in a grade of Fail.